import math

 :param metric: The similarity metric function used to compute the similarity between subtrees.

-:return: A tuple representing the cluster of subtrees that meet the similarity threshold.
+:return: The name of the cluster that meets the similarity threshold.

 """